Why Choose A Board Certified Plastic Surgeon

 The procedure has many practitioners in Europe and Turkey, and the FDA approved the device for use in November 2017.
 Though few plastic surgeons offer the procedure at present, ultrasonic rhinoplasty is expected to be more widely available in time, giving patients more options to change the shape of their nose.

-If you are considering any rhinoplasty procedure, please be sure to use the ASPS Plastic Surgeon Match service to find a board-certified plastic surgeon in your area.
+If you are considering any rhinoplasty procedure, please be sure to use the ASPS Plastic Surgery Connect referral service to find a board-certified plastic surgeon in your area.